-Goodwill is an intangible asset arising in the course of purchase of one business by another business.
+Goodwill is an intangible asset arising in the course of the purchase of one business by another business.
 It is symbolic of the non-monetary assets of an organization.
 Goodwill is a form of an unidentifiable asset.
 It cannot be separated or divided from its parent entity.
 Neither is it possible to view it in isolation.
 It either remains a part of the entity or it ceases to exist.
-Although an asset, it cannot be leased, sold, transferred or exchanged.
+Although an asset, it cannot be leased, sold, transferred, or exchanged.
 It only represents the inherent value of a business that cannot be tagged anything in particular.

-Goodwill arising in the course of an acquisition is measured as the excess of consideration paid over the fair value of the assets of the acquired entity.
+Goodwill arising in the course of an acquisition is measured as the excess of the consideration paid over the fair value of the assets of the acquired entity.
 This amount is recorded on the asset side of the balance sheet.

 Now the question arises, why pay excess over the fair value?
 Goodwill is a very vague concept to describe.
 The acquirer will only be willing to pay a premium if he expects some huge benefit to flow from the transaction.
-Now such benefit may be a potential synergy, strong reputation of the target company or any other factor that places the target company in a position of advantage over others in the same industry.
+Now such benefit may be a potential synergy, the strong reputation of the target company or any other factor that places the target company in a position of advantage over others in the same industry.

 Goodwill must not be confused with other intangible but identifiable assets.
 For example, a healthy customer base, proprietary technology, strong vendor negotiability, patents are also intangible assets.
 However, since they can be attributed to specific factors, they are identifiable assets.
 This is the main point of distinction between goodwill and other intangibles.

 It is very interesting to study the classification of Goodwill based on consumer behavior.
 This theory was first coined by P.D.
 Leake in 1921.
 He also defines goodwill as follows: “the right which grows out of all kinds of past effort in seeking profit, an increase of value or other advantages”.